quaternionmedia/codecartographer/README.md

 5. Choose one of the token options
 6. Check the "public_repo" checkbox
 7. Copy the ghp token generated
-8. Go to your local repo in file explorer
+8. Go to your local codecartographer repo in file explorer
 9. At the root, create a new text file named "token.txt"
     - PATH\TO\codecartographer\token.txt
 10. Paste your ghp token into token.txt and save